FlaxEngine/FlaxDocs/manual/graphics/shaders/index.md

 ## Using shaders

-In all Flax projects shader sources are stored in `<project_root>/Source/Shaders` folder and automatically imported to `<project_root>/Content/Shaders`.
+In all Flax projects shader sources are stored in `<project_root>/Source/Shaders` folder and automatically imported to `<project_root>/Content/Shaders` (as binary assets).
 This also supports hot-reloading shaders at runtime and including them in source project files for editing in IDE (such as Visual Studio).
-To learn how to create a simple PostFx shader see [this tutorial].
+To learn how to create a simple PostFx shader see [this tutorial](custom-fullscreen-shader.md).

 Additionally, shader sources are used only in Editor during design-time.
 During game cooking all used shaders are precompiled to the target platform graphics APIs.
 Flax doesn't support compiling shaders at runtime in game.